andreacremese/JavaTestingPen/README.md

 # Testing Pen - Java
 Play repository for java unit tests originally coded in `C#`.
+Also, a mixin of various tries / training bits and pieces.

 # How to run tests